walkabilly/HKR6130_MUN/process_evaluation.md

 ## Introduction

 This week we will focus on reading a discussing process evaluation.
 According the US Centers for Disease Control process evaluation "determines whether program activities have been implemented as intended and resulted in certain outputs.
-You may conduct process evaluation periodically throughout the life of your program and start by reviewing the activities and output components of the logic model (i.e., the left side)." [https://www.cdc.gov/std/Program/pupestd/Types%20of%20Evaluation.pdf](https://www.cdc.gov/std/Program/pupestd/Types%20of%20Evaluation.pdf)
+You may conduct process evaluation periodically throughout the life of your program." [https://www.cdc.gov/std/Program/pupestd/Types%20of%20Evaluation.pdf](https://www.cdc.gov/std/Program/pupestd/Types%20of%20Evaluation.pdf)

 ## Objectives